wyazdani/staffshift-agency-client-management/Events.md

-See below table for all available events in this system
+See below table for all available events in this system.

+Columns explained:
+Event Code: Enum name for internal use
+Event Type: The event name that gets stored in the database
+Description: A short description of the event

 <!--DATA_START-->
 | Event Code | Event Type | Description |